Defensive Handgun Training

 Participants should be prepared to use at least 500 rounds of ammunition.
 Semi-Automatic users will need 3 magazines and Revolver users will need speed loaders or speed strips.
 Don’t forget your eye and ear protection!
 Hats are a good idea too.
 We will be working at an outdoor facility, so dress for the weather.
 You should pack water or snacks if desired, since there are no facilities nearby.

-Students must have completed prior to attending this class an Inland Training Basic Pistol Training Class or some other basic "Handgun Training" and the Intermediate Handgun Course as well.
-We do not allow students to attend this training unless we consider them safe and competent at target shooting before they come.
+Students must have completed prior to attending this class an Inland Training Basic Pistol Training Class or some other basic “Handgun Training”, the Intermediate Handgun Course and the Advanced Handgun class.
+We do not allow students to attend this training unless we consider them safe and competent at gun handling before they come.

 Defensive Handgun Course fee is $175.00.